Joe Oriolo: Career

 After leaving Famous Studios, Oriolo began working as a freelance animator on films for the armed forces and industrial films, as well as some of the earliest TV commercials.
 He began drawing comic books (including Fawcett's George Pal Puppetoons), and began working with Otto Messmer on the Felix the Cat comic books until they ceased publication.
 In 1954, Oriolo assumed authorship of the separate Felix daily comic strips at the request of King Features Syndicate, which he continued to produce until 1969.

-In 1958, Joe became a business partner with William O. Sullivan, brother of Pat Sullivan, the original copyright owner of Felix the Cat.
+In 1958, Joe became a business partner with Sullivan, who was the nephew of William O Sullivan, the brother of Pat Sullivan, and the original copyright owner of Felix the Cat.
 Together, they formed Felix the Cat Productions, Inc (named after the famous character of the same name) and created the pilot show for the award-winning Felix the Cat television series.
-Making use of many former Fleischer/Famous directors, 260 Felix shorts were made for television syndication in 1960.
+Making use of many former Fleischer/Famous animators and directors, 260 Felix shorts were made for television syndication in 1960.
 Oriolo built on this success in 1963 with both The Mighty Hercules and Beetle Bailey.
 In 1967 Oriolo Studios created Johnny Cypher in Dimension Zero.
 In 1969, Ribbon no Kishi was brought to the U.S. by Joe Oriolo and Burt Hecht.
 It was retitled Princess Knight and purchased from Mushi Productions; English dialogue scripts were written and voices dubbed.
 Later, the business arrangement between Oriolo and Hecht fell apart; and as part of the settlement, Hecht departed with the Princess Knight masters in 1970.
 As a result, the company ultimately scrapped the show before it could be broadcast.
 For a number of years, it was thought that all of the English-language dubs of the series had been either lost or destroyed.
 However, the English-language masters of the series were found in the Netherlands in 1996.

-By 1971, Oriolo had taken complete control of Felix the Cat and continued to market the character right up until his death.
+By 1971, when Sullivan's nephew died, Oriolo had taken complete control of Felix the Cat and continued to market the character right up until his death.